 Hard water is water that has a high mineral content (water with a low mineral content is known as soft water).
 This content usually consists of high levels of metal ions, mainly calcium (Ca) and magnesium (Mg) in the form of carbonates, but may include several other metals as well as bicarbonates and sulfates.
 While it is not generally dangerous to safety or health, it does generally cause potentially costly nuisance problems in the home and in industry.

 Hardness is caused by compounds of calcium and magnesium.
 All freshwater sources contain calcium and magnesium in varying quantities.
 Water dissolves, suspends, and/or exchanges certain trace elements and compounds from many things that it contacts on its travels.
-Water hardness usually measures the total concentration of Calcium and Magnesium, the two most prevalent divalent metal-ions, although in some geographical locations, iron, aluminum, and maganese may also be present at elevated levels.
+Water hardness usually measures the total concentration of Calcium and Magnesium, the two most prevalent divalent metal ions, although, in some geographical locations, iron, aluminum, and manganese may also be present at elevated levels.
 The deposit of calcium carbonate (also called lime, limescale, etc.) left after hard water has evaporated from a surface is often referred to as 'hard water' even though no water is present.

 Types of water hardness: A common distinction is made between 'temporary' and 'permanent' hardness. there are also common types of hardness in water depending on the ion found in the water.